Louise Andrews - Psychotherapist and Supervisor MBACP (Snr Accredited)

 (The initial session will be for an hour and 10 minutes to allow time for contracting.)

-Payment can be made by cash or cheque at either the beginning or end of each session.
+Payment can be made by cash, cheque or bank transfer at either the beginning or end of each session.

 I am Data Protection Registered and attend regular monthly professional supervision for both my client and supervision practice.

 I abide by the BACP Ethical Framework for the Counselling Professions.